Meeting the Locals

 “Ed, that sounds like you want to set up a long term agricultural civilization based in that cave, and that should be everything you need to do that.
 I’ll get it sorted, and get back to you.
 Assuming we can do it all, do you agree to this as your payment for the contract.”

 Ed takes a deep breath, and replies, “On the basis we can get all that gear we spoke of as described, yes!
 I agree, and I’ll give this project my whole hearted best effort to make it work well in both the short-term and the long-term.
-I know much will be plain stuff like cooking and making doors, but there will also be a lot of excitement with hunting and interacting with others, because I’m very sure there will be some troublesome people there.
+I know much will be plain stuff like cooking and making doors, but there will also be a lot of excitement of interacting with others and with hunting, because I’m very sure there will be some dangerous animals and very troublesome people there.
 I will try to keep things interesting, but won’t have anyone take any risks we don’t need to.
 OK?”

 Several minutes later Wilma walks in with a written contract, which they both sign after Ed reads it.
 The one thing in it not previously stated, but was implied, is this is a one-way trip for Ed.
 There’s no later pick up or return capability.
 He’s committed to a new life on the planet.